artemii-yanushevskyi/Tiny-Link-App/README.md

 >>> make_users()
 ```

-Alternatively, to restore the tables form dump I use makefile
+Alternatively, to restore the tables form dump I use the makefile

 ```
 $ make restore